fluentmigrator/documentation/articles/fluent-interface.md

     .AsDateTime()
     .Nullable();
 ```
-2. Update all rows to an initial value using the AllRows attribute.
+2. Update all rows to an initial value using the AllRows method.
 ```cs
 Update.Table("Bar")
     .Set(new { SomeDate = DateTime.Today })